 - Click Save.

-- Navigate to API Clients, then New.
+- Open API Clients, then click New.

-- Enter the following:
+- Enter the following values:

 - Client Name: AssetMgmt Integration Client